Keith Lee (wrestler): Ring of Honor (2015–2017)

-During 2015, Lee started making appearances in Ring of Honor with Shane Taylor, calling themselves "Pretty Boy Killers" (PBK).
-On August 27, 2016, during Field of Honor, PBK participated in a gauntlet tag team match for the ROH World Tag Team Championship, but the match was won by The Addiction.
-At All Star Extravaganza VIII, PBK wrestled against The All Night Express, War Machine and the team of Colt Cabana and Dalton Castle in a Four Corner Survival match to determine the number one contender for the ROH tag team championship, in a losing effort.
-In January 2017, Taylor announced that he had signed his first contract with the Ring of Honor.
-At a January 14 show in Atlanta, PBK entered into a feud with The Briscoe Brothers when Lee and Taylor attacked them and slammed Jay Briscoe through a table.
+During 2015, Lee started making appearances in Ring of Honor (ROH) with Shane Taylor, calling themselves "Pretty Boy Killers" (PBK).
+On August 27, 2016, during Field of Honor, PBK participated in a gauntlet tag team match for the ROH World Tag Team Championship, but the match was won by The Addiction (Christopher Daniels and Frankie Kazarian).
+At All Star Extravaganza VIII, PBK wrestled against the All Night Express (Rhett Titus and Kenny King), War Machine (Hanson and Raymond Rowe) and the team of Colt Cabana and Dalton Castle in a Four Corner Survival match to determine the number one contender for the ROH tag team championship, in a losing effort.
+In January 2017, Taylor announced that he had signed his first contract with Ring of Honor.
+At a January 14 show in Atlanta, PBK entered into a feud with the Briscoe Brothers when Lee and Taylor attacked them and slammed Jay Briscoe through a table.
 Surprisingly, the next day, Lee announced that he was leaving ROH.
-On February 3, 2017, they faced The Briscoes, where the match ended in a no contest.
-This was Lee's last appearance in ROH.
+On February 3, 2017, they faced the Briscoe Brothers, where the match ended in a no contest.
+This was Lee's last appearance in ROH until 2022.